GUINEA PIG Care – everything you should know

 cross guinea pig

-Secondly, another possible reason for biting is pain, which could be caused by being dropped or some other minor accident, or possibly even arthritis if the guinea pig is over four years old.
+Secondly, another possible reason for biting is pain, which could be caused by being dropped, some other minor accident, or possibly even arthritis if the guinea pig is over four years old.
 Thirdly, check for a discharge from the back end of any of the guinea pigs involved.
 If female, this may indicate that one of them has a uterine infection or is in breeding condition which can upset other pigs but can also upset the pig that is feeling “fruity” so much so that she would become moody.
 Discharge from a male may indicate some foreign body stuck in the foreskin around the penis, causing an infection – see specific section above for details.
 Fourthly, there may be some kind of behavioural issue, such as a change in the hierarchy of the guinea pig group for some reason.
-The onset of breeding condition could cause a change in the dynamics, the addition of new guinea pigs to the group, or a bereavement.
+The onset of breeding maturity could cause a change in the dynamics, the addition of new guinea pigs to the group, or a bereavement.

 gen_gp_3